Rithm Capital Corp. (RITM) Shares Up Despite Recent Market Volatility

 RITM’s Market Performance

-RITM stock saw a decrease of -2.19% in the past week, with a monthly decline of -8.37% and a quarterly a decrease of -8.37%.
-The volatility ratio for the week is 1.74%, and the volatility levels for the last 30 days are 2.96% for Rithm Capital Corp.
+RITM stock saw a decrease of 1.47% in the past week, with a monthly decline of -1.31% and a quarterly a decrease of -10.67%.
+The volatility ratio for the week is 2.51%, and the volatility levels for the last 30 days are 2.57% for Rithm Capital Corp.
 (RITM).
-The simple moving average for the last 20 days is -1.11% for RITM stock, with a simple moving average of -11.33% for the last 200 days.
+The simple moving average for the past 20 days is 0.76% for RITM’s stock, with a -9.94% simple moving average for the past 200 days.

 Analysts’ Opinion of RITM